kserve/kserve/docs/samples/v1beta1/torchserve/docs/autoscaling.md

 # Autoscaling
+KFServing supports the implementation of Knative Pod Autoscaler (KPA) and Kubernetes’ Horizontal Pod Autoscaler (HPA).
+The features and limitations of each of these Autoscalers are listed below.

+IMPORTANT: If you want to use Kubernetes Horizontal Pod Autoscaler (HPA), you must install [HPA extension](https://knative.dev/docs/install/any-kubernetes-cluster/#optional-serving-extensions) after you install Knative Serving.

+Knative Pod Autoscaler (KPA)
+- Part of the Knative Serving core and enabled by default once Knative Serving is installed.
+- Supports scale to zero functionality.
+- Does not support CPU-based autoscaling.

+Horizontal Pod Autoscaler (HPA)
+- Not part of the Knative Serving core, and must be enabled after Knative Serving installation.
+- Does not support scale to zero functionality.
+- Supports CPU-based autoscaling.

 ## Create InferenceService with concurrency target

 ### Soft limit
 You can configure InferenceService with annotation `autoscaling.knative.dev/target` for a soft limit.
 The soft limit is a targeted limit rather than